-I agree to use the strategies I have mapped out in my Academic Success Plan.
+I agree to use the strategies identified in an effort to achieve my academic and career goals.
 I have a clear understanding of what I need to do to be successful at Davenport University.
 If I have questions or need further assistance, I will follow up with my instructor(s) and/or advisor.

 Printed Student Signature

 Signed Student Signature

 Date: